Is User Research Worth the Cost?

 Research aligns teams

-In large, multidisciplinary product teams, it's common to encounter stakeholders with differing ideas about the best course of action, and spirited conversations can take place over what features to prioritize on a product roadmap.
+In large, multidisciplinary product teams, stakeholders often have differing ideas about the best course of action, and spirited conversations can ensue over which features to prioritize on a product roadmap.
 For example, representatives from product design, marketing, engineering, and customer service may all advocate for different needs from their unique perspectives.

 Research evidence can play a pivotal role in aligning teams on roadmap decisions, particularly if stakeholders are brought into the research process.
 Research builds empathy across a team for customers and their needs and gives stakeholders essential information to justify strategic decisions based on customer observations, behaviors, or usability feedback.
 Ultimately, research empowers individuals and teams to make informed, evidence-based choices that lead to better outcomes.